peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-To get information about a property method parameter:
+To get information about a property function parameter:

 ```shell
 ? serial_number setValue value